unc-optimization/StochasticProximalMethods/README.md

 ```python
 python non_neg_pca_example.py -d mnist -p 1 -a 123456 -b 250 -so 2345 -aso 23
 ```
-which means we are running NonNegative PCA example with dataset `mnist` using 6 algorithms: ProxSARAH-v2 to ProxSARAH-v5, ProxSARAH-A-v2, ProxSARAH-A-v3, ProxSpiderBoost, ProxSVRG, ProxSGD, and ProxGD, respectively.
+**Meaning:** we are running NonNegative PCA example with dataset `mnist` using 6 algorithms: ProxSARAH-v2 to ProxSARAH-v5, ProxSARAH-A-v2, ProxSARAH-A-v3, ProxSpiderBoost, ProxSVRG, ProxSGD, and ProxGD, respectively.
 Here, the batchsize is specified through option `-b 250`. **Important: You must specified a batch size > 1 in this case.**

 3. If you want to run the Binary Classification with nonconvex loss example, use the command below